MSunny-149/Say-Weather-App/README.md

 # Information on say-weather-app

-This Project is created using pure python.
+This Project is created using Pure Python and Weather API.

 <b>Note:</b> - pip install pypiwin32, pip install requests (required modules to install)